maliMirkec/personal-website/site/portfolio/atika-interijeri.md

       width: 759
       height: 459
     title: Atika Interijeri
     text: Atika Interijeri is a carpentry company specialized for creating all kinds of custom furniture.
-The site runs on WordPress, DigitalOcean, and Cloudflare.
-    text_width: 55
+    text_width: 45
     text2: >-
       I've installed a new WordPress instance, designed and developed a new WordPress theme from scratch, hosted the website on DigitalOcean, and used Cloudflare to improve the security and performance.

       This website was taken down.
-    text2_width: 75
+    text2_width: 51
   - type: project-list
     title: Other projects
     filter: portfolio